 The character of the lead is a man approaching middle age.
 He has a slightly defensive neurotic streak.
 He is devoted to his mother and sister dearly.
 He has a long streak of dead end jobs and unemployment.

 The lead male role (and this plot line is hilarious but open to adjustment in my eyes.) is a diagnosed schizophrenic.
 He is a fully functional schizophrenic.
 He is not often prone to mood swings or any outward delusions the audience can see, but complains from time to time that he suffers from auditory hallucination.
-Hallucinations namely of a narrator in his head that he swears sounds just like, or very much like Morgan Freeman.
-He does not often outwardly display his scizos state, but when unattended by anyone except his sis (who struggling with her own mental illness nevers seems to note much his behavior) he is filmed yelling at the voices in his own head.
+Hallucinations namely of a narrator in his head that he swears sounds just like, or very much like Morgan Freeman or any other striking celebrity.
+He does not often outwardly display his schizo state, but when unattended by anyone except his sis (who struggling with her own mental illness never seems to note much his behavior) he is filmed yelling at the voices in his own head.